BND Hamburger Icon

 Open row

-When a computer begins to slow down or shows other signs the end is near, it’s tempting to start searching online for a replacement.
-However, there’s a lot to consider when you’re deciding whether to upgrade a PC, particularly in a business setting.
-The costs add up, especially when you’re adding multiple machines to your technology fleet, even a small one.
+When a computer begins to slow down or shows signs that the end is near, it’s tempting to start searching online for a replacement.
+However, there’s a lot to consider when deciding whether to upgrade a PC, particularly in a business setting.
+The costs add up quickly, especially if you’re adding multiple machines to your technology fleet.

-Questions like “How long do computers last?” and “What is the average laptop’s lifespan?” are usually top of mind when you weigh the pros and cons of buying new computers vs. managing a little bit longer before you take the financial plunge.
-Here are answers to common questions about the lifespan of business laptops and desktops, signs it might be time to purchase new hardware and information about the costs involved.
+Questions like “How long do computers last?” and “What is the average laptop lifespan?” are usually top of mind when you weigh the pros and cons of buying new computers versus squeezing a little more use out of your current ones before taking the financial plunge.
+Here are answers to common questions about the lifespan of business laptops and desktops, signs that it might be time to purchase new hardware, and what costs to expect.

 How long do computers last on average?